-by Keith Baker, KB1SF, and Dick Jansson, WD4FAB
+by Keith Baker, KB1SF/VA3KSF and Dick Jansson, KD1K

 AMSAT is a worldwide group of Amateur Radio Operators (Hams) who share an active interest in building, launching and then communicating with each other through non-commercial Amateur Radio satellites.
-By any measure, AMSAT's track record has been impressive.
-Since its founding 25 years ago, AMSAT has used predominantly volunteer labor and donated resources to design, construct, and, with the added assistance of international government and commercial agencies, successfully launch, over 30 Amateur Radio satellites into Earth orbit.
-Today, almost 20 of these satellites are operational.
+By any measure, AMSAT’s track record has been impressive.
+Since its founding…now over 40 years ago… AMSAT has used predominantly volunteer labor and donated resources to design, construct, and, with the added assistance of international government and commercial agencies, successfully launch, over 60 Amateur Radio satellites into Earth orbit.
+Today, over 20 of these satellites are operational.

 The Radio Amateur Satellite Corporation (as AMSAT is officially known) was formed in 1969 as a not-for-profit, 501(c)(3) educational organization chartered in the District of Columbia.
 Its aim is to foster Amateur Radio’s participation in space research and communication.
 Since that time, other like-minded groups throughout the world have formed to pursue the same goals.
 Many of these groups share the “AMSAT” name.
 While the affiliations between the various groups are not formal, they do cooperate very closely with one another.
 For example, international teams of AMSAT volunteers are often formed to help build each other’s space hardware, or to help launch and control each other’s satellites.

-This paper will focus on some of the creative technical and managerial techniques that AMSAT has used to work with donated resources and international teams of volunteer talent to design, build and launch commercial grade communications satellites in a not-for-profit environment.
-We believe some of these techniques may also have application in "for profit" and government space activities.
-Our goal is to offer these techniques as suggestions to individuals, corporations and other agencies now searching for significantly lower cost access to space.
+This document will focus on some of the creative technical and managerial techniques that AMSAT has used to work with donated resources and international teams of volunteer talent to design, build and launch commercial grade communications satellites in a not-for-profit environment.
+Indeed, over the years, some of these techniques have found their way into “for profit” and government space activities.

 OSCAR II was built by the same team, and although it was similar, both structurally and electrically, to OSCAR I, there were a number of improvements to OSCAR II.
 One such upgrade modified the internal temperature sensing mechanism for improved accuracy.
 Another improvement modified the external coating of the satellite to achieve a cooler internal environment.
 Yet another modification lowered the beacon transmitter output to extend the battery life of the satellite.
 Thus, the “continuous improvement” strategy that has also become a central part of the amateur satellite approach was set into place very early in the program.